 Our Cleopas Retreat program gives juniors and seniors the opportunity to share their faith and minister to 8th graders preparing for the sacrament of Confirmation.
 Under the guidance of adult Retreat Directors, our trained student and alumni ministers provide engaging, high-quality youth ministry.
 During the retreat, confirmandi are encouraged to examine who and what they value as growing adolescents – and how there’s always room for God in that growth.

-For more information or to schedule a Cleopas Confirmation retreat, Directors of Religious Education or Pastors should contact Deacon Ron Rizzuto, Director of Mission, Ministries, and Outreach.
+For more information or to schedule a Cleopas Confirmation retreat, Directors of Religious Education or Pastors should contact the office of Campus Ministry.

 "The Confirmation candidates of Holy Name of Mary Parish in Valley Stream enjoyed a wonderful retreat experience.
 How wonderful to see teenagers sharing faith and enthusiasm with younger teens – peers ministering to peers.
 The Spirit of Jesus was so evident in these high school young people and adults alike.
 It was electric!!!"